Toluna-IP/tolunaintegratedpaneldocs/notifications/index.md

 nav_order: 7
 ---

-# Notification (aka Webhooks)
+# Notifications

-The following pages describe several support processes Toluna will operate in the background of an ES integration.
+The Toluna IP Platform issues notifications (aka Wehbooks) when certain events transpire.
+These notifications are very helpful in monitoring performance and increaseing security due to the server-to-server nature.